haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

  - tutorial
 ---

+* TOC
+{:toc}

 ## Prerequisites

 For the purpose of this example we use [minikube](https://github.com/kubernetes/minikube) as our Kubernetes cluster.

-## RBAC
+## RBAC Terminology

-*Role Based Access Control*  are roles defined to grant different levels of access to users.
+*Role Based Access Control*  sets different levels of access to users based on predefined roles.

-### Terminology

-#### Role
+### Role vs. ClusterRole

 > In the RBAC API, a role contains rules that represent a set of permissions.
 Permissions are purely additive (there are no “deny” rules).

-- A `Role` provides a level of access that can bound to a single user or a group of users.
+- A Role provides a level of access that can bound to a single user or a group of users.
-- Roles are set at indiviual Namespace.
-If rules need to be assigned to an entire cluster you can instead use `ClusterRole`.
+- Roles are set at an indiviual Namespace.
+If rules need to be assigned to an entire cluster you would instead use ClusterRole.

 #### Rule